Aviah/django-selenium-page-objects/README.md

 	exp_page.expenses[1].approve()

-### Context
+### Real Website Context
-Page objects testing is better understood with real code, so after this README please review the [django-website](https://github.com/Aviah/django-website), a complete website with page objects testing: pages, elements, forms and data
+Page objects testing is better understood with real code, so after this README please review the [django-website](https://github.com/Aviah/django-website), a complete website with page objects testing, with pages, elements, forms and data

 ## Automation is Not Everyting